bitmakerla/estela/docs/bitmaker_cloud/api/local.md

   $ minikube ssh 'grep host.minikube.internal /etc/hosts | cut -f1'
   # 192.168.49.1 -> This IP could change
   ```
-  Make sure that the **MINIKUBE_REGISTRY_HOST** IP in your `Makefile` is the same as this value, keeping the port `5000`
+  Make sure that the **REGISTRY_HOST** IP in your `Makefile` is the same as this value, keeping the port `5000`
   as it is specified for the local registry service (e.g., `192.168.49.1:5000`).
-Projects deployed in local will be kept
-  there and not pushed to AWS ECR or other services you may be using.

-  If you use the local registry as you **REGISTRY_HOST**, you should verify that the registry host IP
-  and the IP you got in this step are the same.
+In case it is different, please use
+  `make down` and then use `make start` again with the updated IP.
+This is needed in order to avoid conflicts in the
+  local registry.

   Then, apply the `bitmaker-api-services.yaml` file:
   ```bash
   $ kubectl apply -f config/kubernetes/bitmaker-api-services.yaml
   ```

 - In order to give an external IP to the API, open a new terminal an create a tunnel:
   ```bash
   $ minikube tunnel